scicloj/scicloj.ml/README.md

 ***Everything here is **alpha** status and might change without notice.***

-Nevertheless,  it will likely not diverge a lot from the reference projets below, so it is worth to have a look at them for machine learning in Clojure.
+Nevertheless,  it will likely not diverge a lot from the reference projects below, so it is worth to have a look at them for machine learning in Clojure.

 ## Documentation